Alex-Thacker/IAmSpeed/README.md

 # Welcome to IAmSpeed!!

 App for speedrunners.
-Speedrunning is playing a video game with the intention to beat is as fast as possible
+Speedrunning is playing a video game with the intention to beat is as fast as possible.
+This app lets you add games to your profile and create segments in the game to organize your stratigies.
+Also allows you to see other User segments and clone them into your profile.
+Beta version of Leaderboard included as well

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.